Mediation

 Mediation can be much less costly than the traditional court divorce procedure, and often can resolve the issues within months, as opposed to a year or more in the court system.
 If you have children, it is important to realize that the option of mediation can benefit them inasmuch as it often keeps them out of the cross-fire because it engenders cooperation between you and your spouse and reduces friction and stress.
 We are always happy to answer your questions and assist you to come to a decision about whether mediation as an option that is right for you.
 Call our law firm today to schedule a consultation to discuss if mediation may be right for you and your situation, or for a first interview to initiate the process.

-Contact Our Thousand Oaks Divorce Mediation Lawyers
+Consult with Our Thousand Oaks Mediation Attorneys Today

 Going through a divorce can be emotionally taxing and overwhelming.
 If you're in the beginning stages of the divorce process, it's worth considering the benefits of divorce mediation.
 Choosing a more peaceful option can be less stressful and more financially affordable.
 Contact us to schedule an appointment with our Thousand Oaks mediation services.